 Rice is our staple food and I have been cooking rice at least once everyday since a decade.
-Basmati rice is our first choice to have with rajma, chole or dal fry.
+Basmati rice is our first choice to have with rajma, spinach chickpea curry, chole or dal fry paired with aloo gobi or gobi matar.

-- Absorption method- You use precise amount of water for measured rice and all the water is absorbed by the rice as it gets cooked.
+- Absorption method– You use precise amount of water for measured rice and all the water is absorbed by the rice as it gets cooked.
 This is the same as pressure cooker expect it takes a bit more time using a pot or pan.
-I am sharing this method here.
+I am sharing this method here for making basnati rice.

 - Boiling in excess water– this is the age old method of cooking rice.
 Here you add rice to ample amount of boiling water and let it cook.
 The extra water and starch is drained once the rice is cooked. it is believed to be healthiest way of cooking rice use by our grand moms.